 Nueva Esparta is one of the 23 states of Venezuela.
-The state is the smallest in area and is located off the northeast Caribbean coast of Venezuela.
+The state is the smallest in total area and is located off the northeast coast of Venezuela in the Caribbean Sea.
 It is the only insular state of Venezuela.
 Also known as the "Isle of Pearls," Margarita is the largest of 70 islands comprising Nueva Esparta state.

 The main urban center is Porlamar.
 Other important towns are Juan Griego, Pampatar, Punta de Piedras, San Juan Bautista, Las Guevaras, Las Hernández, Villa Rosa, Bella Vista, and El Valle del Espíritu Santo.

-Margarita Island (Isla de Margarita) is situated off the northeastern coast of Venezuela, in the Caribbean Sea.
-Most of the island's 420,000 residents live in the more developed eastern part of the island, which includes the large cities of Porlamar and Pampatar along with the state capital of La Asunción.
+Margarita Island (Isla de Margarita) is situated off the northeastern coast of Venezuela in the Caribbean Sea.
+Most of the island's 420,000 residents live in the more developed eastern part of the island, which includes the large cities of Porlamar and Pampatar, along with the state capital of La Asunción.

 Isla de Margarita was discovered by Columbus in 1498 and quickly became known for its pearls.
 Through the centuries, settlements on the island were besieged by Indians (in reprisal for slave raids on the mainland) and by British pirates and Dutch forces.
-Its traders rendered invaluable assistance to the revolutionists in the struggle for independence from Spain.
+Nevertheless, its traders rendered invaluable assistance to the revolutionists in the struggle for independence from Spain.

 Margarita Island is about 40 mi (65 km) long, covers an area of 414 sq mi (1,072 sq km) and has a coastline of 198 mi (318 km) with many natural harbors.
-The island is generally low but the highest elevation, in the Cerros del Macanao, reaches 2,493 ft (760 m).
+The island is generally low, but the highest elevation, in the Cerros del Macanao, reaches 2,493 ft (760 m).

-Coche Island (Isla de Coche) is one of three islands forming the Nueva Esparta State of Venezuela, located in the Caribbean between Isla Margarita and the mainland.
+Coche Island (Isla de Coche) is one of three islands forming the Nueva Esparta State of Venezuela, located in the Caribbean Sea between Isla Margarita and the mainland.
 The island was discovered in 1498 by Christopher Columbus, populated by the Waika Rio indigenous people.

-Coche Beach or Playa La Punta is located along an extensive sandy tongue at the northwestern tip of Coche Island.
-It is a world famous destination for kitesurfing and windsurfing.
+Coche Beach, or Playa La Punta, is located along an extensive sandy tongue at the northwestern tip of Coche Island.
+It is a world-famous destination for kitesurfing and windsurfing.